aer0ss/aerofs/docs/customer-success/testing/private-cloud-manual-test-plan.md

 - Restore from the old appliance's backup file
 - Verify that all settings are pre-populated and restore succeeds
 - Verify that clients and Team Server are able to upgrade to the latest version
+- Verify that file upload from outside the iOS app is successful

 #### Pass 2